SUBSCRIBE TO OUR FREE NEWSLETTER

 --Lonnie Scott, Progress Michigan

-Meanwhile, the national women's advocacy organization UltraViolet on Wednesday announced it has taken out full-page ads in three Michigan newspapers this week giving residents and businesses a cut-out sign that they can put up in their homes and storefronts declaring "Governor Snyder Not Welcome."
+Meanwhile, on Wednesday, the national women's advocacy organization UltraViolet announced it has placed full-page ads in three Michigan newspapers this week.
+The ads give residents and businesses a cut-out sign that they can put up in their homes and storefronts declaring, "Governor Snyder Not Welcome."

 "Snyder must immediately resign and face criminal prosecution for poisoning the kids and families of Flint," Thomas declared.

-Also Wednesday, a coalition of environmental and racial justice groups called on the Democratic National Committee to focus Sunday's debate--taking place in Flint--solely on racial and environmental injustice.
+Also Wednesday, a coalition of environmental and racial justice groups called on the Democratic National Committee to focus Sunday's debate, which will take place in Flint, solely on racial and environmental injustice.

 "The poisoning of Flint epitomizes a larger national crisis of people of color being physically endangered and politically ostracized," said Color of Change executive director Rashad Robinson.